suchialex/CINS3002-HW08/instructions.md

   </summary>

   - Inside the if block, after calculating the new name using calls to the validate_first_name and validate_last_name functions
-  - Then we find the appropriate dictionary element using employee_id (converted to integer) as the key and store it in a variable, say `matched_employee`
+  - Then we find the appropriate dictionary element using employee_id (converted to integer) as the key and store it in a variable, say `found_employee`
-  - using this matched_employee object, call the set_name method by passing the new name as argument
+  - using this found_employee object, call the set_name method by passing the new name as argument
 </details>
 </details>